MicrosoftDocs/xamarin-docs/docs/ios/platform/speech.md

 -----

 > [!IMPORTANT]
-> **NOTE:** Failing to provide either of the above `Info.plist` keys (`NSSpeechRecognitionUsageDescription` or `NSMicrophoneUsageDescription`) can result in the app failing without warning when trying to access either Speech Recognition or the microphone for live audio.
+> Failing to provide either of the above `Info.plist` keys (`NSSpeechRecognitionUsageDescription` or `NSMicrophoneUsageDescription`) can result in the app failing without warning when trying to access either Speech Recognition or the microphone for live audio.